top of page

 Rugby & Football

-International games take place in Cardiff in Feb, March & November most years.
-There is also usually a game to be found at the Arms Park between September & April, be it Cardiff Blues or Cardiff RFC.
+International games take place in Cardiff primarily in February, March & November most years.
+There is also usually a game to be found at the Arms Park between September & April, be it Cardiff Rugby or Cardiff RFC.

 National Museum of Wales

-A must for any art lovers, the National Museum stocks the largest collection of impressionist
+A must for any art and animal lovers, the National Museum stocks the largest collection of impressionist

 paintings anywhere in the world outside of France, and it's all free!
 The building itself and the surrounding Civic Centre are beautiful too.